windvalley/go-design-patterns/README.md

 - [x] [Chain of Responsibility](/chain_of_responsibility/)
 Avoids coupling a sender to receiver by giving more than object a chance to handle the request.
 - [x] [State](/state/)
-Encapsulates varying behavior for the same object based on its internal state;
+Encapsulates varying behavior for the same object based on its internal state.
 The main point is create objects representing various states, and a context object whose behavior changes as its internal state object changes.
 - [x] [Iterator](/iterator/)
 Split complex traversal operations into iterator objects.
 - [x] [Visitor](/visitor/)
-Separates an algorithm from an object on which it operates;
+Separates an algorithm from an object on which it operates.
 The element object accepts the visitor object so that the visitor object can handle operations on the element object.
 The intention is to separate data structure from data manipulation.
 To solve the coupling problem between stable data structure and volatile operation.
 - [x] [Memento](/memento/)
 Capture the internal state of an object and save this state outside the object, so that the object can be restored to the original state in the future.
 - [x] [Command](/command/)
 Bundles a command and arguments to call later.